 The Almost Golf Ball is exactly what it says—a practice ball that is almost the real thing.

 Made of a solid core with dimples on the outer shell, the compresses on impact and takes off with the same spin and velocity as a real ball.
-However, it is much lighter and softer, meaning that it slows down quicker and only travels about 30%-50% of the distance of a proper golf ball.
+However, it is much lighter and softer, meaning that it slows down quicker and only travels about 30 to 50 percent of the distance of a proper golf ball.
 These features make it an ideal practice ball for all kinds of shots.
 Almost Golf Ball

 - Since it was innovated to replicate the spin and feel of a real ball, you can shape your shots, imparting draw and fade spin.
 This is also ideal for beginners because it highlights a poor swing path and open/closed club-face.